 And they need a 3 prime hydroxy terminus.
 So they won't work if you just gave it a single strand of DNA.

 No DNA polymerase can handle that.
 It has to have something like this where there's a template strand -- -- and there's what's known as the primer strand.

-So there has to be something that has the 3 prime hydroxyl and there has to be something that be something that's going to provide the template that's going to be copied.
+So there has to be something that has the 3 prime hydroxyl and there has to be something that's going to provide the template that's going to be copied.
 So if we pull strands apart like this with 5 prime to 3 prime then they'll be 5 prime to 3 prime running in the opposite direction.
 If we have a template like this, this is OK because the strand here can be copied 5 prime to 3 prime.

 This is the new strand being synthesized by the DNA polymerase.

 But what about the other strand?
 The replication fork is moving in this direction, but if the -- So here is the 3 to 5 prime direction here.
 So if the DNA polymerase is going to be copying this strand it's going to be moving backwards to the direction of the replication fork.
 Now, I guess evolution and nature could have selected for two types of DNA polymerases, one that copies 5 prime to 3 prime and one that copies in the opposite direction.
 But it didn't.
 And there are a number of theoretical reasons that we could discuss in a more advanced course perhaps for why that is true.
 But, in fact, what it does is it uses the same polymerase.
 So as these things peel apart the polymerase works in the other direction, but there's another problem.
 If I just peel it apart like this there's no 3 prime hydroxyl.
 So it took people quite a few years to figure out the strategy that's used in nature.
 Nature has a special enzyme that makes a little piece of RNA.
 It's called an RNA primer.
 And what it does is it provides a 3 prime hydroxyl.

 And once you have the 3 prime hydroxyl at the end of the little RNA chain then the DNA polymerase -- -- can be made 5 prime to 3 prime.

 So as you peel open the replication fork then little pieces of RNA are used to make a new strand of DNA and it goes this way.

 Now that obviously doesn't give you a new intact DNA strand.

-And part of the clue to this working out what was going on at DNA replication was the recognition that newly synthesized DNA was made as little pieces.
+And part of the clue to this working out what was going on at DNA This strand is pretty easy to do, but what the cells have to do now is replication was the recognition that newly synthesized DNA was made as they've got these little RNA primers. little pieces.
+And then later it got joined into